 Introduction

-Bullying among adolescents in schools has been widely addressed (Pozzoli & Gini, 2010).
-A plethora of research on the subject (Pozzoli & Gini, 2012) focused mainly on the dyadic interplay between bullies and victims (Cowie, 2014; Hutchinson, 2014).
-As bullying rarely occurs without others observing it, a comprehensive viewpoint of studying bullying should include bystanders, who are pushed to become the most prominent group impacted by bullying by directly observing acts of bullying or being exposed to bullying mediated by technology (Gaete et al., 2017; Knauf et al.2018; Midgett et al., 2020).
+Bullying among adolescents in schools has been widely addressed [1].
+The plethora of research on the subject [2], however, has focused mainly on the dyadic interplay between bullies and victims [3,4].
+As bullying rarely occurs without others observing it, a comprehensive viewpoint for the study of bullying should include bystanders, who are the most prominent group impacted by bullying by directly observing acts of bullying or by being exposed to bullying mediated by technology [5–7].

-One route of studying bullying bystanders considered bystanders as ‘victims by proxy.
-This research line focused on how witnessing bullying acts impacts bystanders’ well-being and psychological health (Midgett et al., 2020).
-This theme of research demonstrated a correlation between witnessing an act of bullying and suicide ideation (Rivers & Noret, 2013), symptoms of depression among bystanders (Rivers et al.,2009), repression of empathy of bystanders (Janson & Hazler, 2004) and increased guilt feelings (Hutchinson, 2012).
-The underlying assumption of this research route is that bystanders are passively victimized in the act of bullying.
+One approach to the study of bystanders of bullying considers bystanders as victims by proxy.
+This line of research has focused on how witnessing bullying acts impacts the well-being and psychological health of bystanders [7].
+It has demonstrated a correlation between witnessing an act of bullying and suicide ideation [8], symptoms of depression among bystanders [9], repression of empathy of bystanders [10] and increased feelings of guilt [4].
+The underlying assumption of this research approach is that, in the act of bullying, bystanders are passively victimized.

-Other researchers took a different perspective by noting that bystanders are more than victims by proxy.
-This separated approach's underlying assumption is that bystanders’ behaviours and actions can have pronounced effects on all elements of the bullying process and, more specifically, on the continuation or inhibition of bullying (Espelage et al., 2012).
-These impacts consist of various emotional and behavioural responses of the bystander, some of which are constructive (e.g., active or passive), driven by the bystander's willingness to help the victim out of taking responsibility (Espelage et al., 2012; Midgett et al., 2020).
+Other researchers have adopted a different perspective, noting that bystanders are not merely victims by proxy.
+The underlying assumption of this approach is that bystanders’ behaviors and actions can have pronounced effects on all elements of the bullying process and, more specifically, on the continuation or inhibition of bullying [11].
+These impacts consist of various emotional and behavioral responses of the bystander, some of which are constructive (e.g., active or passive), driven by the bystander’s willingness to help the victim because of a sense of responsibility [11,7].

-Another set of reactions are destructive (Chen et al., 2016; Midgett et al., 2020).
-While active destructive behaviours are driven by the belief that the victim deserves to be mistreated and are actively become part of the perpetration, passive destructive behaviours are avoidance reactions that enhances the offender’s sense of control, power, and position.
-In this sense especially when it comes to adolescents who are shaping their identity, the audience (i.e passive bystanders are used and needed and as such they also shape their own identity as merely audience (sheep role).
+Other reactions are destructive [12,7].
+While active-destructive behaviors are driven by a belief that the victim deserves to be mistreated and actively become part of the perpetration, passive-destructive behaviors are avoidance reactions that enhance the offender’s sense of control, power and position.
+In this sense, especially when adolescents who are shaping their identity are involved, the audience (i.e., passive bystanders) are used and needed, and as such they also shape their own identity as a mere audience (the sheep role).

-Beyond scant evidence for a wide stance on bystanders' roles, such as Chen et al. (2016), who mentioned all six roles of bystanders, including victims, these two distinct viewpoints were separately addressed for the most part.
-Moreover, by focusing on bystanders as victims, beyond the mental implications noted, an additional route of behavioural responses of witnesses directed toward the bystanders themselves was overlooked (Giorgi 2010; Nielsen et al., 2017).
-Conceptually, looking at risk and health risk behaviours as bystanders' reactions to bullying can bridge the gap between the two separated perspectives mentioned above.
-It allows integration of bystanders' standpoint as ‘victims by proxy’ view with the alternative viewpoint, which views bystanders as part of the process under a unified set of bystanders’ behaviours.
+Apart from a small number of attempts to adopt a broader perspective on the roles of bystanders, such as [12], which mentions all six roles of bystanders (including as victims), these two distinct viewpoints have for the most part been addressed separately.
+Moreover, the focus on bystanders as victims, beyond the mental implications noted, has resulted in a neglect of the behavioral responses of witnesses directed toward the bystanders themselves [13,14].
+Conceptually, looking at risk and health risk behaviors as bystanders’ reactions to bullying can bridge the gap between the two separate perspectives mentioned above.
+It allows the integration of the view of bystanders as victims by proxy with the alternative view that bystanders are part of the process under a unified set of behaviors.

 Looking at the complete portfolio of reactions raises two profound questions concerning the determinants of the different perspectives and the process that directs them.
-The first question focuses on the nature of the factors that determine the bystander's choice, and the second concerns the process underlying this choice.
+The first question focuses on the nature of the factors that determine the bystander’s choice, and the second concerns the process underlying this choice.